arielhr1987/leira-letter-avatar/README.txt

 Yes.
 There is an option in plugins settings that allows you to show user gravatar if available instead of letter avatar.

+= I see a black background in the avatars  =

+Probably you are using .jpg format to generate a round avatar.
+This format does not support image transparency.
+Use .png format instead.

 == Screenshots ==
 1. You will find a new menu item "Letter Avatar" under "Settings" menu.
 2. A new option "Letter" will be available for "Default Avatar".